-Strongly-balanced processes and environments.
-It is useful to analyse the shape of types of our interest.
-The invariant we rely on is that if a session type provides for sending/receiving a variable, then the type of the payload is balanced (i.e., when a process outputs a channel with an "active" session, it is forced to delegate both end points).
-We call such processes (types and type environments) strongly-balanced.
-In fact, processes of the form (1) above are not strongly-balanced, and are (still) not tackled by our analysis.
+Results.
+The main result of this section is that the RSHDF property is closed under reduction (cf. Theorem 3).
+It is useful to analyse the shape of types appearing in the derivations of our interest.
+The invariant we rely on is that if a session type provides for sending/receiving a variable, then the type of the payload is balanced (i.e., when a process outputs a channel with an "active" session, it delegates both end points).

 We have seen that balanced types guarantee subject reduction and type safety.
 Still, a balanced type permits to type a input process that waits for an unbalanced variable, what is useless since the process cannot receive such variable from a balanced process.
-To refine our analysis on type derivation trees, since in the forthcoming developments we work in an untyped setting, we identify the class of strongly-balanced types, processes and contexts, noted sbal.
+To refine our analysis on type derivation trees, we identify the class of semi-balanced types, processes and contexts, noted sbal; we give here the intuition and refer to the technical report [19] for the formal definition.
+End point types ?T.S, !T.S are semi-balanced when T is balanced or T = bool, and S is semi-balanced; end is semi-balanced.
+Types (S, end), $(S, \overline{S})$ , (end, S) are semi-balanced whenever S is semi-balanced.
+A context is semi-balanced if all type decorations under restriction are semi-balanced.
+A context is semi-balanced if all types in its range are semi-balanced.